DIFC will for foreign property owners

 Everything you need to know before making a decision.
 For detailed explanations per topic: view our articles →

 In many cases, yes.
 The UAE generally applies local inheritance law to assets within its territory upon death, regardless of your nationality or religion.
 For non-Muslims, this may mean that the default regime based on Sharia applies, which can lead to a distribution that does not match your wishes.
-A DIFC will allows non-Muslims to deviate from this through a legally registered will.
+Since 1 January 2026, Federal Decree-Law No. 51 of 2024 adds a further consequence: assets of deceased persons without identifiable heirs are permanently transferred to a state-managed charitable foundation (Waqf).
+A DIFC will allows non-Muslims to deviate from all of this through a legally registered will.

 Read more: UAE inheritance law for foreign owners →